welthagenchristopher/portapi/README.md

 Below are some of the points I'll address when I return to the project:

-1. An alternative to the sh*t-show that is _formatter.py would be using BaseModel from pydantic - but with the low performance needs, and it being my first time dealing with large JSON responses, I needed the visibility.
+1. An alternative to the sh*t-show that is _formatter.py would be using BaseModel from pydantic - but with the low performance needs, and it being my first time dealing with large JSON responses, I needed the visibility of the json dicts.

 2. Error and exception handling -100% can be simplified and handled within its own class, as is the case when 99% of the errors are going to involve HTTP requests.